What is Kienbock’s disease?

 Blood supply to the lunate – In most patients, the lunate has a blood supply coming in from both sides of the wrist.
-Anatomical studies show that in some people, there is a blood supply only from one side of the wrist, and this single blood supply may be vulnerable in some situations, such as trauma to the wrist.
+Anatomical studies have shown that in some people, there is a blood supply from one side of the wrist only, and that this single blood supply may be vulnerable in some situations, such as trauma to the wrist.
 Less than 10% of people have the single blood vessel supply to the wrist, but Kienbock’s disease affects only 1 in around 15000 people, and many of these are asymptomatic.

 What are the symptoms of Kienbock’s disease?

 Pain in the wrist is the main symptom of Kienbock’s disease.
 This pain is situated over the lunate bone, and is usually dull and constant in nature.
 The pain can increase on use of the wrist and is generally better but not completely resolved with rest.
 As the condition progresses, the pain often increases, but in many people the condition is relatively static, and symptoms not too intrusive.